 2021-22 Estimated Undergraduate Tuition/Fees and Room/Meals (2 semesters)

 * Textbook rental fees included.

-** Based on double occupancy/standard room.
+** Based on standard double room.
 Find detailed information on all room rates.

-*** Based on average cost of meal plans.
+*** Based on most popular meal plan (Platinum Meal Plan).
 Find detailed information on meal plans.

 Which tuition rate applies to me?